CST/CDT

 Email/RFC-2822: Internet Message Format Date Standard, typically used for timestamps in email headers

 • -0500 - sign character (-) followed by a four digit time providing hours (05) and minutes (00) of the offset.
-Indicates five hour and zero minutes time differences to the west of the zero meridian.
+Indicates an offset of five hours to the west of the zero meridian.

 Military/NATO: Used by the U.S. military, Chinese military and others